 Breakfast can get boring, especially during the week when you need it ready and done in a hurry – sometimes even gab and go for on the road.
 But who has time to go to a lot of work making a delicious breakfast?

-Our family has muffins for breakfast once a week and we love to change it up.
+Our family has muffins for breakfast once a week and we love to change it up (like with these vegan banana muffins).
 Since Thursdays are a busy morning for us, we don’t always have time to figure out what mix-ins we want for our basic muffin recipe, let alone make them that morning.

 That’s why we double up the batch and freeze exactly what we need – 2 muffins per person – for busy mornings.
 All I need to do is pull them out of the freezer the night before and they’re set for us to grab and go as needed.